 While there is no reason for a complete restriction on physical activities during IVF treatment, it is important that you keep your exercise routine to a low-impact and low-intensity zone during the cycle.

 Doctors discourage cardiovascular exercises during IVF treatment.
 This includes running, dancing, hiking, and cycling.
 As mentioned, strenuous activities decrease IVF success rates.
-People who previously performed cardio exercises can continue their routine during the early phase of IVF.
+People who previously performed cardiovascular exercises can continue their routine during the early phase of IVF.
 However, once injections start, they should limit heavy exercises.

-What Exercises Are Ideal During IVF?
+What Exercises are Ideal During IVF?

 Physical activity is important for overall health.
 Therefore, one cannot stop it altogether during IVF.
-To heighten the likelihood of IVF success, one can resort to low impact exercises.
+To heighten the likelihood of IVF success, one can resort to low-impact exercises.
 It is also beneficial to limit the frequency of performing these mild workouts.

 The following are low-impact exercises recommended during IVF:

 Walking is the safest exercise for IVF patients.
 Previously inactive women may start with a slow walk and then gradually get to the normal pace.
-IVF patients can engage in a walking exercise for up to 30 minutes each day.
+IVF patients can engage walking for up to 30 minutes each day.
 One can walk longer than this, but the pace should remain normal and steady.

 Swimming is an aerobic exercise.
 While doctors discourage most aerobic workouts, light swimming is a good exercise for IVF patients.
 Swimming tones the muscles and burns fats.
-Further, swimming is a relaxing activity that is fairly easy for the joints.
+Furthermore, swimming is a relaxing activity that is fairly easy for the joints.

 Undergoing IVF treatment can be stressful.
-Hence, meditative exercises like yoga are helpful for IVF patients.
+Hence, meditative exercises like yoga may be helpful for IVF patients.
 Yoga keeps the body fit and tones it without straining too much.
 During yoga sessions, one must avoid positions that put tension on the stomach.
 Also, one must steer clear of certain types of yoga.
 For instance, power yoga and ashtanga yoga are physically taxing exercises.